brandur/neospring/docs/gcp_service_account.md

-# GCP service account for building and deploying to Google Cloud Run
+# GCP service accounts

 I'd recommend not even trying to use the UI, which is awful.
 Instead, do things via CLI.

+# Service account for building and deploying to Google Cloud Run

-Export some variables like name and project (project must exist already):
+Export name and project (project must exist already):

     $ export SA_NAME="google-cloud-run-deploy-v4"
     $ export PROJECT="neospring"